-11 This is the report on our work.
-Section 2 will discuss the challenge of regulating electric utilities using traditional cost of service regulation.3 Section 3 provides an introduction to the 12 alternative MRP approach to regulation.
-The design of attrition relief mechanisms used in MRPs 13 14 is discussed at length in Section 4.
-Additional topics in MRP design are discussed in Section 5.
-15 Section 6 reviews some background conditions that are appropriate in the design of incentive 16 regulation mechanisms for T&D services in Québec.
-There follow recommendations on the 17 design of mechanisms appropriate for HQT and HQD.
-Further information on MRP design is 18 provided in the Appendix.
+10 This is our revised report.
+As in our original report, Section 2 will discuss the challenge 11 of regulating electric utilities using traditional cost of service regulation.
+Section 3 provides an 12 introduction to the alternative MRP approach to incentive regulation.
+The design of attrition 13 relief mechanisms used in MRPs is discussed at length in Section 4.
+Additional topics in MRP 14 design are discussed in Section 5.
+Section 6 reviews some background conditions that are 15 appropriate in the design of incentive regulation mechanisms for HQD and HQT.
+There follow 16 recommendations on the design of mechanisms appropriate for HQT and HQD.
+Further 17 information on miscellaneous topics is provided in the Appendix.